Skip to content

 Notice of Interest Form

-Used to notify the State of Alaska of your intent to apply for a BRIC projects and HMP development or updates. (email to mvamitigation@alaska.gov)
+Notify State of Alaska of your intent to apply for a HMA projects (email to mvamitigation@alaska.gov)